Plenty (play): Productions

-The inspiration for Plenty came from the fact that 75 per cent of the women engaged in wartime SOE operations divorced in the immediate post-war years; the title is derived from the idea that the post-war era would be a time of "plenty", which proved untrue for most of England.

 Directed by the playwright, Plenty premiered in the Lyttelton Theatre on London's South Bank on 7 April 1978, featuring Kate Nelligan as Susan, the protagonist, and Stephen Moore as Raymond.
 It was nominated for the Olivier Award as Play of the Year and Nelligan as Best Actress in a New Play, losing to Whose Life is it Anyway? and Joan Plowright in Filumena.

 The play premiered Off-Broadway on 21 October 1982, at the Public Theater, where it ran for 45 performances.
 Directed by Hare, Nelligan reprised the role of Susan, supported by Kelsey Grammer and Dominic Chianese.
 The play opened on Broadway (directed by Hare) on 6 January 1983 at the Plymouth Theatre, running for 92 performances and eleven previews.
 Nelligan was joined by Edward Herrmann, Daniel Gerroll, Madeleine Potter and George N. Martin.

 In 1985, Hare's film adaptation was directed by Fred Schepisi, with Meryl Streep as Susan, and Charles Dance, Tracey Ullman, John Gielgud, Sting, Ian McKellen, and Sam Neill in supporting roles.
 Ullman and Gielgud were nominated for BAFTA Awards, and Gielgud was named Best Supporting Actor by the Los Angeles Film Critics Association and the National Society of Film Critics.

 In 1999, Cate Blanchett played Susan in a production in London's Albery Theatre.
 From 3 to 26 February 2011 the play was revived at the Crucible Theatre as part of a David Hare season (alongside Racing Demon and The Breath of Life), featuring Hattie Morahan, Edward Bennett and Bruce Alexander.

 The play was revived Off-Broadway at The Public Theater, opening on 20 October 2016.
 David Leveaux directed, with the cast that starred Rachel Weisz as Susan Traherne and Corey Stoll as Raymond Brock.
 The 1978, 1982, 1983 and 1999 scripts were all examined and Hare was consulted as the production took shape.

 Plenty was revived at the Chichester Festival Theatre in June 2019.
 Kate Hewitt directed and it starred Rachael Stirling as Susan and Rory Keenan as Raymond.